Housing Grants

 • Preserving and Expanding Affordable Supportive Housing Opportunities.

-Projects that maintain and strengthen existing housing, particularly for residents with disabilities, including:
+Projects that maintain and strengthen existing housing, particularly for residents with disabilities.
+This may include individuals with:

-Collaborative efforts, particularly through the Humane Housing Network, that align public and private resources to remove barriers to housing stability and prevent displacement, including:
+Collaborative efforts, particularly through the Human Housing Network's Housing Action Planning Framework, that align public and private resources to remove barriers to housing stability and prevent displacement, including:

 • Expanding access to property tax relief and related supports to help low-income homeowners avoid foreclosure and preserve intergenerational wealth